 Herbst and Mills (2009) make a compelling argument to provide a solution to the Democratic Republic of Congo’s (henceforth: Congo) problems by no longer treating it as sovereign (Herbst & Mills, 2009).
+This was put forth in the simple phrase that there should be no Congo.
 Their reason was that Congo does not possess the necessary requirements to be considered sovereign and that this misdiagnosis is preventing appropriate solutions.
 Its government has minimal authority past the capital, there is no semblance of national unity, the state holds no monopoly on the use of force and, ultimately, there is no respect for Congo’s borders (Herbst & Mills, 2009).
 They finally believe that Congo’s population would benefit more from treating the territories of Congo as separate states, ultimately revoking Congo’s status as a nation-state.

 This essay will be expanding on these ideas by examining the basis for sovereignty, if the Congo fulfils Empirical and Juridical requirements for sovereignty, and if the article is correct in its rejection of the Congolese state.
 This essay will ultimately find that Congo fails to fulfil the requirements of statehood and should be treated as a myriad of separate entities.